devplayer0/fyp/report.md

 Automated grading of programming assignments is a desirable option to have, allowing instructors and teaching assistants to save a significant amount of time.
-Since programming assignments are often based upon the implementation of a solution to a single fairly specific problem, they seem like a fairly obvious candidate for automation.
+Since programming assignments are often based upon the implementation of a solution to a single relatively specific problem, they seem like a fairly obvious candidate for automation.

 The focus when performing automated